-1. On a canoe made from a hollowed-out coconut tree
+4. The Philippines: On a canoe made from a hollowed-out coconut tree

 For these children, getting to school means taking a ride in a canoe made from the trunk of a huge coconut tree.
 In their remote community, the journey involves a 45-minute hike across several rice fields and the precarious canoe ride across the Wawa River.
 Before their local church partnered with us, the community didn’t have a boat.
 The children had to swim to the other side to get to school.

-11. On the back of a truck
+9. Indonesia: On the back of a truck

-The remote village of Ngandong in Central Java, Indonesia, was isolated from the outside world for one simple reason: the gaping holes in the village’s only access road.
+A remote village in Java, Indonesia, was isolated from the outside world for one simple reason: the gaping holes in the village’s only access road.
 The closest public school is 5 1/2 miles away.
 Walking the narrow path through the forest to get there took students two hours.
 The villagers tried to repair the road but monsoon rains quickly undid their hard work.
 Seeing how the road condition was preventing children from continuing their education, Compassion staff hired a truck to take students to and from school — a life-changing initiative!

-14. Traipsing through the mud
+13. Thailand: Traipsing through the mud

-Heavy rains turn the roads to mud in Supakan’s village, making them impassable except on foot (and by elephant).
+Heavy rains turn the roads to mud in this village, making them impassable except on foot (and by elephant).
 More than an inconvenience, it also prevented the government-funded teacher from making the journey to the village.
 Compassion provides a substitute teacher when the children’s regular teacher can’t attend.
 As long as the children have their gumboots and umbrellas, the weather no longer stops them from getting their education!